Our Most Frequently Asked Questions About TimberNook Certified Schools

 What does it cost to become a TimberNook Certified school?

 The initial investment is $10,000.
 This covers three days of comprehensive on-site training, all materials, copies of the book Balanced and Barefoot, and lunch/snacks daily for four teachers at your school.
 It also covers training at your location by a member of our core team for two additional days.
 More teachers can be trained for an additional cost.
+This initial investment also covers the first year of licensing at your school.

 What happens if one of our teachers takes a new job or leaves our school?